HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 HTML5 introduced many new native elements, all which have <a hreflang="en" href="https://www.w3.org/TR/wai-aria-1.1/#implicit_semantics">implicit semantics</a>, including roles.
 For example, the `<nav>` element has an implicit `role="navigation"` and does not need to have this role added explicitly via ARIA in order to convey its purpose information to assistive technology.

 ARIA can be used to explicitly add roles to content that does not have a fitting native HTML role.
-For example, when creating a tablist widget, a `tablist` role can be assigned to the container element since there is no native HTML equivalent.
-Currently 69% (up from 65% in 2020) of desktop pages have at least one instance of an ARIA `role` attribute.
-The median site has 3 instances (up from 2 in 2020) of the `role` attribute.
+For example, when creating a [tablist](#tabindex) widget, a `tablist` role can be assigned to the container element since there is no native HTML equivalent.

 {{ figure_markup(
   image="top-10-aria-roles.png",